 early assurance option is available to high school seniors who complete their bachelor's degree at the University of Findlay.
 A 3+3 Wellness and Health Promotion to Doctor of Occupational Therapy path is available to UF undergraduates that qualify.

 Designed to be completed in nine consecutive semesters with summer terms, the Doctor of Occupational Therapy Program includes:

 - 88 academic course credits

 - 3 Level l Fieldwork credits (120 hours)

 - 12 Level ll Fieldwork credits (960 hours)

-Level l Fieldwork is integrated throughout the academic program, Level ll Fieldwork follows the completion of all academic requirements, and the two Doctoral Experience rotations provide students with an opportunity to enhance their skills and expertise in specific areas of interest (i.e. clinical practice, administration, advocacy, research, and/or education.)
-Click here
+Level l Fieldwork is integrated throughout the academic program, Level ll Fieldwork follows the completion of all academic requirements, and the Doctoral Experience provides students with an opportunity to enhance their skills and expertise in specific areas of interest (i.e. clinical practice, administration, advocacy, research, and/or education.)

 to view the Doctor of Occupational Therapy courses.